A Guide For Financial Advisor Prospecting Questions

 Make your content work in your favor.
 Show off your knowledge and investment prowess, and give insights that matter to your client base.

-If you are targeting a younger crowd, try to incorporate YouTube videos or podcasts in your content to reach out to them better.
+If you are targeting a younger crowd, try incorporating YouTube videos or podcasts into your content to better reach out to them.

 Pro tip: Check and track the keywords that people use to get to your website or blog.
 You can get a mountain of information from those.
 If the majority were looking for “fast money” or “newbie investor” or even “crypto how to” then those are great ideas for your next piece.